-The habitats of the proposed Project site and adjacent areas do not fall into Critical Habitat category (as defined in the PS6).
+The proposed Project Site (Solar PV Site and Overhead Line) and adjacent areas do not fall into Critical Habitat category (as defined in the PS6).
 None of the plant species recorded during the September 2021 and November 2021 field surveys are included on the Uzbekistan Red List.